 Myeloma is a type of blood cancer that develops in your bone marrow.
 It usually affects many places in your body where you have bone marrow, which is why it is often called multiple myeloma.
 This includes the bones of your spine, skull, pelvis, rib cage and the areas around your shoulders and hips.

-NHS Choices has more information about myeloma.
+Go to the NHS website for more information about myeloma.

 What to expect at your appointment

 Your first appointment at hospital may take between 45 minutes and two hours.
 You may have tests and investigations on the same day or at a later date.

 You will see one of our consultants who specialises in blood cancer.
 They will ask you about your symptoms and your general health and may examine you.
 You will have blood tests at this consultation and some more may be arranged for you at a later date to help with diagnosis.
 At the end of your appointment, your doctor will explain your care plan and any other tests or investigations you need.